mologie/blog/about.md

 and this is my personal blog with ramblings of technical nature.

-I'm currently studying for a M.Sc. in Computer Science at RWTH Aachen University and run a small software development and consulting company named Softwific.
-In my spare time, I engage myself at <a href="http://www.fva.rwth-aachen.de/">FVA 1920 e.V.</a>, a glider plane research and flying club with ties to RWTH Aachen University.
+I'm currently studying for a M.Sc. in Computer Science at RWTH Aachen University and run a small software development and consulting company named
+<a href="https://softwific.com">Softwific</a>.
+In my spare time, I engage myself at
+<a href="http://www.fva.rwth-aachen.de/">FVA 1920 e.V.</a>, a glider plane research and flying club
+with ties to RWTH Aachen University.

 You'll also find me developing various side projects - listed below - and taking existing software apart for security analysis.
 Findings of the latter are published on this blog after the deadlines